fornwall/rust-script/README.md

 <a name="env-vars"></a>
 ### Environment Variables

-The following environment variables are provided to scripts by `cargo-script`:
+The following environment variables are provided to scripts by `rust-script`:

-- `CARGO_SCRIPT_BASE_PATH`: the base path used by `cargo-script` to resolve relative dependency paths.
+- `CARGO_SCRIPT_BASE_PATH`: the base path used by `rust-script` to resolve relative dependency paths.
 Note that this is *not* necessarily the same as either the working directory, or the directory in which the script is being compiled.

 - `CARGO_SCRIPT_PKG_NAME`: the generated package name of the script.